THE GRADUATE SCHOOL

 Full Admission may be given to any applicant who desires to pursue a graduate degree and has a baccalaureate degree from an accredited college or university with an overall grade-point average of 2.75 or better or 3.00 for the last two years (64 semester credits or equivalent); or holds an advanced degree from an accredited college or university in or appropriate to the intended field; or holds a baccalaureate or master's degree from a foreign college or university with first-class standing or its equivalent, plus satisfactory evidence of competence in English.
 Full admission may also be granted to applicants to the College of Business Administration who meet the college's admission requirements.

 Provisional Admission may be granted to a person who has not met all of the requirements for full admission.
 This admission status permits a student to take up to 15 semester credits of graduate coursework.
 Graduate courses taken under this admission status may be applied to a graduate degree program, but only when all requirements for full admission have been met.

 Deferred Admission may be granted if the applicant's record does not meet provisional admission standards.
 After completion of a postbaccalaureate program of study with an appropriate GPA, as prescribed by the department (usually two to five courses), the student may be reconsidered for provisional admission to the Graduate School.
 A student under the deferred admission status can take no graduate-level coursework.

 Non-Degree Admission may be granted to a person who wishes to take particular courses but who is not working toward a graduate degree.
-This admission status is valid for two years and permits a student to take unlimited credits of graduate coursework.
+This admission status permits a student to take unlimited credits of graduate coursework.
 Graduate courses taken under this admission status may later be applied to a graduate degree program, but only when all requirements for full admission have been met.